madhavikollya/terraform/README.md

 -values which are static should be kept here.

 * Variables-
--can be written separately also.
+-can also be written as a separate file.
 -will change time to time.
--vaues which are dynamis should kept here.
+-vaues which are dynamic should be kept here.

 # Terraform CLI

 we use it to pass values from commandline during the runtime.
-Bymistake if we provide wrong information, it compares with statefile and replace with right one.
-For example if you give instance type as t2.medium instead of t2.micro, terraform will first refresh, then compares with statefile and the deletes.
+Bymistake if we provide wrong information in the command line, it compares with statefile and will replace with right one.
+For example if you give instance type as t2.medium instead of t2.micro, terraform will first refresh, then compares with statefile finds a right insstance type and then deletes it.
 terraform apply --auto-approve -var="instance_type=t2.micro" - will create instance

 # Terraform outputs variables